-Intezer introduces a novel approach called Genetic Malware Analysis, enabling organizations to detect and diagnose cyber attacks by identifying the code origins of these threats—regardless of behavioral indicators which can be designed by attackers to look normal.
+Intezer introduces a novel approach called Genetic Software Mapping, enabling organizations to detect and diagnose cyber attacks by identifying the code origins of these threats—regardless of behavioral indicators which can be designed by attackers to look normal.
 Identifying the source of the attack itself effectively decreases the ROI for cybercriminals, making it exponentially harder for them to launch a new attack campaign.

 On the other hand, the vast majority of security systems in the market today detect threats by searching for anomalies and other indicators of compromise.
 Often, these methods drown security teams with unactionable data—generating too many vague and false positive alerts and limiting the ability of organizations to detect actual threats.